-These Chocolate Raspberry Truffles are perfect for a romantic Valentine’s Day date night in.
+These Chocolate Raspberry Truffles are perfect for a romantic Valentine’s Day date night.
 Pair this easy dessert with your favorite champagne!

 Check out my Small Batch Sugar Cookie Bars with Cherry Cream Cheese Frosting for V-Day also!